xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

 ```

 Perfect!
-You are now all set to start this lab.
+You are now all set to proceed with the rest of this blog.
 {: .notice--success}